 We are talking with our friend Trip Lee.
 Trip in your new book Rise, you write this: “To put it simply, procrastination is pride, because it assumes you know the future.
 But we don’t know when our health will decline or our lives will end.
 We don’t even know for sure when life will get busier” (59).
 Knowing that our time is short helps to bring clarity to our daily priorities, and it makes us diligent in those priorities.
 Explain that.

 I feel very experienced in writing about procrastination, because it has been something that has been an issue for me over my lifetime.
 Management was not a natural strength for me.
-And, especially in my college years, time management and procrastination would pop up a lot and God really convicted me.
+And especially in my college years, time management and procrastination would pop up a lot, and God really convicted me.

-Come now, you who say, ‘Today or tomorrow we will go into such and such a town and spend a year there and trade and make profit.’
-Yet, you do not know what tomorrow will bring.
+Come now, you who say, “Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit” — yet you do not know what tomorrow will bring.
 What is your life?
-For you are mist that appears for a little time and then vanishes.
-Instead, you ought to say, ‘If the Lord wills we will live and do this or that.’”
+For you are a mist that appears for a little time and then vanishes.
+Instead you ought to say, “If the Lord wills, we will live and do this or that.”

-This becomes really clear with kids where, as opposed to when I was single and unmarried, there was more chance of me always having time to do other things, but now that I have kids it is like the Lord has given me a little illustration of reminder that you can’t get time back.
+This becomes really clear with kids, where, as opposed to when I was single and unmarried, there was more chance of me always having time to do other things.
+But now that I have kids, it is like the Lord has given me a little illustration of reminder that you can’t get time back.
 And so you have to use the time that you have very, very carefully, even beyond just other things coming up.
 We don’t know for sure that our life will be extended.

 And so the only thing that I know about is right now.
 The only moment I know that I will have is the one I am in right now.
 And that has to change my approach to things.
-So, for instance, when I meet a friend in my neighborhood and I feel led to tell them about Jesus and think, Man, I need to share the gospel with them, I can’t just always assume I will do that next week, I will do that next year, because I just don’t know that I will get a next week or a next year.
+So, for instance, when I meet a friend in my neighborhood, and I feel led to tell them about Jesus and think, Man, I need to share the gospel with them, I can’t just always assume I will do that next week or I will do that next year because I just don’t know that I will get a next week or a next year.
 And I have to be faithful then.
 The moment I know that I have to share the gospel with them is right now.